Iluvitari/AZ104-Notes/Practice exam notes.md

 Restoring VMs : Create new or replace existing options only

-Dns REcords: Created records in auto registration
+Dns REcords: Created A records in auto registration will be private ips as a private zone in the same vnet